bristolsacredharp/bristolsacredharp.github.io/gwehelog.markdown

 ## Getting here

 The chapel is quite remote, and is easiest to access by car.
 Leave the M4 at junction 24 and take the A449 towards Usk.
 Gwehelog is just off the Monmouth Road between Usk and Raglan.
-Car parking will be available in an adjacent field.
+There is no longer provision for car parking in a nearby field: please park on the road down the hill from the chapel, being mindful that large farm vehicles will need to pass.

 ### By public transport